gh0st17/HexCoder/README.md

 -f, --file              File path
 -a, --actions           Actions file path
 -c, --create            Open menu for creating and save actions
+                        Parameters above will be ignore
+    --view              View actions
-                        Other parameters will be ignore -h, --help              Print this message
+                        Parameters above will be ignore -h, --help              Print this message
 ```